MicrosoftDocs/labs/labs/insiderdevtour2018/modernize/includes/Lab-part-2.md

     }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Adaptive Cards can be styled through JSON to make them fit the context in where
-are being displayed, and here we want them to look like native Windows 10 toast
-notifications.
-Add a new JSON file named WindowsNotificationHostConfig.json to
-the Assets folder, with the following content --remember to mark its Copy to
-Output Directory as Copy if newer within its Properties option at right-button
-click menu:
+5. Here you will be creating a card that represents an in-app toast notification, so you will follow a similar style to the system-wide toast notifications.
+As Adaptive Cards are represented in JSON, add a new JSON file name **WindowsNotificationHostConfig.json** to your **Assets** folder.
+Copy in the content below, and then set your file build settings to **Content** and **Copy if newer**.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 {